 Freezing and Cooking

 Freezing is a simple way to temporarily preserve cherries.
-If freezing is all you have the time for, here’s how to freeze cherries successfully from Simply Canning – click here.
+If freezing is all you have the time for, Purposeful Pantry can teach you how to freeze cherries successfully.

 Where to Find Cherries in Bulk